 We have experience in every category of family law matters and it would be an honor to be your advocate.
 We’re local lawyers, with an office here in Yorkville and we never hesitate to pick up our client’s phone calls.
 We’re there throughout the entire process to make sure that your divorce, custody arrangement or other family law issue is handled to your satisfaction.
 We’re also a family-run firm.

-A unique advantage that the Law Offices of Andrew Nickel can provide in your outcome is their significant trial experience.
+A unique advantage that our family lawyer Yorkville can provide in your outcome is their significant trial experience.
 Trial attorneys have been tested in the courtroom and know how to get results for their clients.
 After years of public service as prosecutors, Hope and Andrew Nickel now use that wisdom and experience for the benefit of their clients.

 If you need a tough team on your side, look no further than Hope and Andrew Nickel.